rockerbacon/modorganizer2-linux-installer/custom-games.md

 Games that aren't officially supported by this project may be installed using the custom game installer.

-_Note that no support will be offered for these games outside of issues with the installer itself._
+_Note that no support will be offered for these games outside of issues with the installer itself.
+We will not provide support for the games or MO2 themselves._

 In order to enable the custom game installer, run `install.sh -c` and select the **Custom Game** option.